This Christmas wreath cookies recipe makes perfect festive treats with pretty chocolate wreaths, fondant poinsettia and holly.

 - For the yellow centers, make 3 tiny balls with yellow fondant.
 Apply glue to the center of the flower and place the yellow centers right in the center of each flower.

-- Complete all the flowers and leave them aside to set while you complete the rest of the cookies deco.
+- Complete all the flowers and leave them aside to set while you complete the rest of the cookies decoration (see Note 4).

-- Roll some dark chocolate fondant into a long thin strip or a few shorter strips.
+- Roll some dark chocolate fondant into a long thin strip or a few shorter strips (see Note 5).

 - Brush your cookie with some glue and attach the twisted brown twigs onto it.
 Place it towards the outer circumference of the wreath and cut off the excess.

 - Repeat the process for another layer of twisted brown twigs, this time with only 3 strips of the fondant.
-Attach the strip below the earlier one and trim off the excess.
-In deciding on the length of the twigs on the cookie, place 3 of your poinsettia on the cookies and trim off the brown twigs right where the flowers row starts and ends.
+Attach the strip below the earlier one and trim off the excess (see Note 6).

-- Once all the twigs are done, it's time to attach the leaves and flowers.
-To make the leaves, tint some white fondant with Americolor Olive food color until you achieve the desired depth of color.
+- Tint some white fondant with Americolor Olive food color.
 Roll it thin and use a slightly larger teardrop cutter than the one used for the petals to cut out the leaves.
 You will need 6 leaves for each cookie.

 - For each leaf, use a needle tool (or a toothpick or skewer) to imprint a line in the middle.
 Start from the round end to the pointy end of each cutout.
 Next, pinch the pointy ends slightly to make them look like leaves.